rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 cache.
 For the next preview instead, install the new build and start again.

 That is the alpha: install it one of two ways, start it, run a container.
-It will break on setups we have never seen, and when it does, tell us.
-Finding out where it breaks is much of why we shipped it this early.
+It may break on setups we have never seen, and if it does, tell us.

 ## A glimpse underneath

 rdd is a Kubernetes API server in its own right, and Rancher Desktop's own state lives inside it as Kubernetes objects. `rdd ctl` is kubectl aimed at that API.
-Ask it for the App object and the whole machine prints as YAML: the container engine, the Kubernetes version it settled on, and the conditions tracking its progress toward the state you asked for.
+Ask it for the App object and the whole machine prints as YAML: the container engine, the requested Kubernetes version, and the conditions tracking its progress toward the state you asked for.

 ```yaml